 Perhaps you're interested in a rewarding career in secondary education.
-Teaching Social Studies allows you to combine your individual interests with practical training and classroom experience within a profession that enriches the lives of students.
-This year, students who major in Social Studies Education will also earn a History degree simultaneously.
+Teaching social studies allows you to combine your individual interests with practical training and classroom experience within a profession that enriches the lives of students.
+Students who major in Social Studies Education will simultaneously earn a History degree.

-Students who enroll in the Social Studies Education program will participate in a combined program of educational training and social studies content areas.
+Students who enroll in the Social Studies Education and History program will participate in a combined program of educational training and social studies content.
 The concentration in social studies includes historical perspectives, citizenship and American government.
-This is brought together with one or more focus areas in economics, geography, psychology, or sociology.
+This is brought together with one or more focus areas in economics, geography, psychology or sociology.
 All of this is completed under the guidance of both the History and Political Science Department and the School of Education to ensure that students are prepared for a fulfilling teaching career.

 Examples of courses in this major: